vboulanger/depict/docs/philosophy.rst

 .. image:: _static/cac40_bokeh.png

-The graph is looks clean while the API is fairly concise and simple.
+The graph looks clean while the API is fairly concise and simple.
 However, I thought that I would be ready to limit the possibilities with respect to the graph customization, in order to have an even simpler API.
-For example, the fact that we have to create a figure, add elements to it (line, points, text, etc) and then, in a third step, display it, enable us to combine graphs together, or display several elements on the same graph.
+For example, the fact that we have to create a figure, add elements to it (line, points, text, etc) and then, in a third step, display it, enables us to combine graphs together, or display several elements on the same graph.
 But most of the time, I want to create a figure, add elements of the same type, and obviously display it.
 I wanted to design an API centered on simple visualization